anuyts/public/agda/modal.md

   * a bar operation (parametroid conjugation), sending `µ : m -> n` to `bar µ : ty m -> ty n` defined by `bar µ = par n \ (µ º par m)` (TODO: check in degrees of relatedness paper).
     Since the function is defined, any more efficient implementation is easily quickcheckable.
+* Sometimes, it is necessary to override the general behaviour.
+For example, a system for polarities will check the domain of a function type with negative modality and the codomain with a strictly positive Γ |—modality.

 ## Modal record fields and module entries